Bayesian operator inference for data-driven reduced-order modeling

 \section{Appendix 2: Error-based regularization selection}

-Algorithm~\ref{alg:OpInf-Reg} details the OpInf procedure where the regularization parameters are selected with a search-based optimization method \cite{MHW2021regOpInfCombustion}.
+Algorithm~\ref{alg:OpInf-Reg} details the OpInf procedure where the regularization parameters are selected with an optimization routine \cite{MHW2021regOpInfCombustion}.
 Regularization parameters candidates are assessed by solving the corresponding deterministic OpInf problem~\eqref{eq:leastsqr}, then using the resultant ROM to reconstruct the training data for $L \ge 1$ initial conditions and make predictions in time beyond the training regime.
 The projected training snapshots are organized by initial condition, i.e., $\hat{\mathbf{Q}}^{(\ell)}$ contains all projected snapshots for the $\ell$th initial condition.

 In the results for Section~\ref{sec:euler} (Figure~\ref{fig:euler-basisVerror}), Algorithm~\ref{alg:OpInf-Reg} is tailored to the purely quadratic ROM~\eqref{eq:rom-quadratic}.
 In this setting, there are no external inputs $\mathbf{U}$, the data matrix of step~\ref{step:data-matrix} is given by $\mathbf{D} = (\hat{\mathbf{Q}}\odot\hat{\mathbf{Q}})\trp$, and the operator matrix of step~\ref{step:integrate-rom} is $\hat{\mathbf{O}} = \hat{\mathbf{H}}$.
 The regularization parameters $\boldsymbol{\lambda}$ are globally parameterized by a single scalar hyperparameter $\lambda \ge 0$, i.e., $\boldsymbol{\lambda} = [~\lambda~\cdots~\lambda~]\trp$.
 Hence, the minimization in step~\ref{step:minimize-error} can be carried out with a one-dimensional optimization on $\lambda$ via, e.g., Brent's method~\cite{Brent2002minimization}.